dnanexus/dxCompiler/dxcint/README.md

 ## Test suite architecture
 The following architecture is implemented to support the integration tests for dxCompiler.
 1. **CLI** orchestrates the flow
+2. **Context**: immutable class maintaining the passed arguments and values which dxcint was initiated with.
-2. **TestDiscovery** scans for config files, registers the tests by creating an array of RegisteredTest objects.
+3. **TestDiscovery** scans for config files, registers the tests by creating an array of RegisteredTest objects.
-3. **Dependency** class sets up necessary environment with immutable state for **RegisteredTest**s.
+4. **Dependency** provides the necessary dependencies for building dxCompiler assets on the platform.
-4. **Terraform** takes the list of **RegisteredTest**s and prepares the DNAnexus platform for running them.
+5. **Terraform** takes the list of **RegisteredTest**s and prepares the DNAnexus platform for running them.
-5. **RegisteredTest** has methods to compile test, run test and validate the results.
+6. **RegisteredTest** has methods to compile test, run test and validate the results.
+7. **Messenger** class to communicate between RegisteredTest and the respective analysis/job on the platform.

 ## Adding a dependency